 Section 327 does not require notice and hearing procedures to hire professionals, only court approval.
-However, employment applications and orders should be reviewed by the United States Trustee before they are approved by the court.
+The trustee must provide a copy of the employment application to the United States Trustee, FRBP 2014(a), and the United States Trustee should review the application and order before they are approved by the court.